-This walk starts five kilometer north of Mto wa Mbu, where the Miwaleni waterfall that falls down from the rift valley has created a green oasis.
-Passing some little streams you walk in the direction of the Papyrus lake, from where the Rangi people collect the materials for the mats and baskets they make.
+This walk starts five kilometers north of Mto wa Mbu, where the Miwaleni waterfall that falls from the rift valley has created a green oasis.
+Passing some little streams you walk in the direction of the Papyrus Lake, from where the Rangi people collect the materials for the mats and baskets they make.

 Balaa Hill Tour

-On your way you can visit some farms and get explanation about the irrigation methods in the area.
+On your way, you can visit some farms and get an explanation about the irrigation methods in the area.
 Finally, you can climb Balaa hill, “the hill of misfortune”, in about twenty minutes and enjoy the beautiful view over the green oasis of Mto wa Mbu.

-On the top the guides will explain you why the hill got its mysterious name.
-The walk can be extended with a visit to the Njoro springs, one of the main water sources for the area and a nearby waterfall.
+On the top, the guides will explain to you why the hill got its mysterious name.
+The walk can be extended with a visit to the Njoro springs, one of the main water sources for the area, and a nearby waterfall.

 One day walk

-People who like walking can combine the three half a day tours in a one day walk.
+People who like walking can combine the three half-day tours into a one-day walk.
 Starting from the Mto wa Mbu market you go via the farm of ACT to the Papyrus lake.
 On your way back to Mto wa Mbu you walk along the foot of the rift valley, passing the Njoro springs and the Balaa hill.

-In the eighties the ILO had a Flood control programme in Mto wa Mbu, which also assisted the district in improving the irrigation system.
+In the eighties, the ILO had a Flood control program in Mto wa Mbu, which also assisted the district in improving the irrigation system.
 Various intakes and aqueducts ensure that the water flows to all farms in the area.

-At the border of the irrigated land there are however serious problems of siltation, created by volcanic activities in the past.
-In this area the Belgium organization ACT has in cooperation with the Monduli District Council built up a farm in order to try to use the land in a productive way and create employment for the local people.
+At the border of the irrigated land, there are however serious problems of siltation, created by volcanic activities in the past.
+In this area, the Belgium organization ACT has in cooperation with the Monduli District Council built up a farm to try to use the land productively and create employment for the local people.
 Among the crops that grow on the farm are many colorful flowers.

-The farm is also used as a centre from which ACT carries out its various community development activities.
+The farm is also used as a center from which ACT carries out its various community development activities.
 Nearby a dam has been built, where the Maasai cattle can drink water, even in the dry period.
-With support from ACT a Maasai women’s group is producing energy saving stoves that use three times less firewood and therefore help to preserve the natural forests and reduce the workload of women.
+With support from ACT, a Maasai women’s group is producing energy-saving stoves that use three times less firewood and therefore help to preserve the natural forests and reduce the workload of women.